 How much do you have to spend on curriculum and supplies?
 There are so many great resources available for homeschooling, free to expensive.

 Some provinces and possibly states provide reimbursement for homeschool supplies.

 Be Prepared to Defend Your Choice on Planning to Homeschool

 I wish I didn’t feel I had to include this, but the reality of it is you are going to come across people who think they know better than you, who don’t think you can do it, and/or think your children won’t get what they need in life without going to public school.

 Be confident in your choice.
-Create a 30 second elevator pitch to share your why, maybe to let them know your choice is the right one and they shouldn’t criticize.
+Create a 30-second elevator pitch to share your why maybe to let them know your choice is the right one and one they shouldn’t criticize.
 Then you can walk away and go about your day happily.

 Find A Support System